vinodkumarkuruva/Fusion/README.md

 Project Name : Auth Service for Multi tenant Saas - Backend Engineer

 ## Introduction
 The project aims to demonstrate building a REST API with Flask.This is a multi-tenant authentication and user management service built using Flask for a Software as a Service (SaaS) platform.
-It provides functionalities such as user signup, login, password reset, inviting new members,role-based access control, and various statistics for role-wise and organization-wise user distributions.
+It provides functionalities such as user signup, login, password reset, inviting new members,role-based access control, and various statistics for role-wise and organization-wise user distributions.we leverage a Redis queue to handle the asynchronous sending of email notifications for user registration and invite invitations.
+This design choice allows the application to process email sending in the background, improving the responsiveness and performance of the API.

 ## Features